msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 ### Overheated

 * Add a new Status, Overheated:
     > "Mechs become OVERHEATED when their reactor begins emergency venting protocols, locking down the mech's ability to generate heat.
-An OVERHEATED mech cannot take any actions that would inflict Heat upon themselves, including OVERCHARGE and activating systems with the HEAT (SELF) tag.
+When a mech would become EXPOSED by overheating, they additionally become OVERHEATED.
+An OVERHEATED mech cannot take any actions or activate abilities that would inflict heat upon themselves, including using OVERCHARGE and activating systems with the HEAT X (SELF) tag.
+Weapons with the OVERKILL tag instead lose the tag while OVERHEATED.
 A mech can clear OVERHEATED by taking the STABILIZE action."

     * This is part of a larger experiment with inflicting Heat as a stronger control tool.
 One of my undocumented NPC house rules adds the Heat (Self) tag to all NPC features with the Recharge tag.
 The intent is that when a mech becomes Exposed via exceeding their Heat Cap, they also become Overheated and unable to use their limited-use abilities until they Stabilize to clear Heat and Exposed.
 Playtesting will tell if this is an interesting or necessary change!